Select Page

 Omega 3

-Wild Salmon Oil is used with great success by many EPI owners.
+Wild Salmon Oil, or a quality product such as Welactin Liquid Omega is used with great success by many EPI owners.
 Since some of these dogs may have other gastrointestinal issues (known or sometimes not known by owner of vet) and may not tolerate a lot of fat, their skin and coats become dry, itchy and brittle.
-Administering wild salmon oil is most often well tolerated by an EPI dog and will usually help alleviate these issues.
-In addition, since wild salmon oil is an excellent source of omega 3, it also helps reduce inflammation.
+Administering fish oil is most often well tolerated by an EPI dog and will usually help alleviate these issues.
+In addition, omega 3, also helps reduce inflammation.

 * EFAs (essential fatty acids) are suggested at 180 mg per 10 lbs per day *